Tearsheet

 How Is The Market Pricing BSX?

-Boston Scientific is transitioning from a diversified medical device manufacturer to a high-growth cardiovascular powerhouse, driven by category-defining products in Pulsed Field Ablation (Farapulse) and Left Atrial Appendage Closure (WATCHMAN).
+Boston Scientific is transitioning from a diversified medical device manufacturer to a high-growth cardiovascular powerhouse, driven by leadership in new, multi-billion dollar markets like Pulsed Field Ablation (Farapulse) and Left Atrial Appendage Closure (WATCHMAN).

 What will confirm the thesis